 U.S. immigration laws prohibit the issuance of an immigrant visa to any person who is likely to become a public charge (receive need-based public assistance or welfare).
 The U.S. citizen or lawful permanent resident spouse must file an Affidavit of Support on Form I-864 to prove that he or she will provide the immigrant any necessary financial support for a period of years to avoid this prospect.

-Failure to file this Affidavit, or to show sufficient financial resources to maintain the immigrant and the sponsor's household at a level that's at least 125% of the U.S. Poverty Guidelines will result in your application being denied.
+Failure to file this Affidavit, or to show sufficient financial resources to maintain the immigrant and the sponsor's household at a level that's at least 125% of the U.S. Poverty Guidelines (as shown on Form I-864P; the amounts change every year), will result in your application being denied.

-Also, under the Trump Administration, even showing sufficient income on the Form I-864 might not be enough if other factors suggest a possible need for government assistance.
+Also, even showing sufficient income on the Form I-864 might not be enough if other factors suggest a likely need for government assistance.

 You must fully and properly complete the various application forms.
 Do not leave any questions unanswered.
 If a question is not applicable to you, write "N/A" for "not applicable."
 Make sure that you have entered your personal information correctly.
 Your name, last name, date of birth, place of birth, country of birth, and so on must match with the details on your passport.

-The photos you attach need to meet the government's specifications for size, color, and so on.
-Do not attempt to take these yourselves; go to a professional.
+The photos you attach need to meet the Department of State's specifications for size, color, and so on.
+Do not attempt to take these yourselves; go to a professional who provides this service.

 If you are submitting any foreign document in support of your application, you must submit a certified English translation of the document.
 This must be a full, word-for-word translation, not a summary.